ex0-tekk/Diabolist-VR/README.md

 ---

 Difficulty Settings for Followers GIVING DAMAGE and TAKING DAMAGE can be adjusted in the Nethers Follower Framework mod settings inside MCM.
-It is also possible to ADD custom Followers like Inigo and Lucien into the Framework so they can use the NFF rules, I have tested this feature extensively over years of playtime as I always take these followers with me on ALL playthrough adventures, and it works like a charm, Access their dialogue menu after recruiting them into your party and then simply choose the NFF Import option.
-Please read this very helpful **[PDF Guide](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=153383&game_id=1704)** from the author of this mod, if needed, as NFF has a slew of options to get acquainted with.
+Please read this very helpful **[Description Page][(https://www.nexusmods.com/skyrimspecialedition/mods/55653)]** from the author of this mod, if needed, as NFF has a slew of options to get acquainted with.

 ![NFF](https://user-images.githubusercontent.com/78007822/139795556-8f090a9c-5fd6-473e-98be-26f89e807455.png)